• Skip to primary navigation

 It's also great as a quick weeknight dinner for the whole family (particularly in cooler weather), packed lunch or potluck dish.

 You could even double the batch size and freeze half of it for lazy meals when you don't want to cook!
-(I always do this with my Easy Vegetable Stew too.)
+(I always do this with my vegan black bean chili and easy vegetable stew too.)

 Why you'll love this